Jump to Navigation

 Sizing it Up

-The Surgical Patient Optimization Collaborative is being launched by the Specialist Services Committee (SSC), in partnership with the Shared Care Committee (SCC) and the General Practitioners Services Committee (GPSC).
-With the support of health authorities, the collaborative will be implemented for a total of 18 months of interactive, multi-disciplinary learning fueled by in-person learning sessions and action periods, designed to support the implementation of optimization processes and components.
-Teams will be supported throughout the period of the collaborative to create a sustainable optimization process in order to be able to continue this work beyond the time period of the collaborative.
+SPOC has implemented interactive, multi-disciplinary learning fueled by in-person learning sessions and action periods, designed to support the implementation of prehabilitation processes and components.
+Teams are supported throughout the period of the collaborative to create a sustainable prehabilitation process in order to be able to continue this work beyond the time period of the collaborative.

 Things to Know

-Patient Optimization is designed to assist patients to prepare for an elective procedure, so they experience improved post-surgical outcomes.
-Some mental and physical conditions may impact the patients’ ability to recover or achieve the best possible outcomes after an elective procedure.
-Patient Optimization is designed to focus on both the mental and physical aspects of surgery, therefore decreasing pre-surgical risk factors so that patients can obtain high quality outcomes after surgery.
-Components of optimization will include:
+BC Surgical Patient Prehabilitation is designed to assist patients to prepare for an elective procedure, so they experience improved outcomes from their surgery.
+It focuses on both the mental and physical aspects of surgery, therefore decreasing pre-surgical risk factors so that patients can obtain high quality outcomes from their surgery.
+Components of prehabilitation include:

 Access Support